Chart Color Schemes

 Karabar has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely affecting the region.
-Notable initiatives include the Queanbeyan Sewage Treatment Plant Upgrade, the Yass Road, Bungendore Road and Ellerton Drive Intersection Upgrade, and the Queanbeyan Regional Integrated Transport Plan.
-Below is a list of projects most relevant to the area.
+AreaSearch has identified five projects that may affect this region.
+Notable projects include the Queanbeyan Sewage Treatment Plant Upgrade, the Yass Road, Bungendore Road and Ellerton Drive Intersection Upgrade, and the Queanbeyan Regional Integrated Transport Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.